 - the 17-month Executive hybrid (weekend, flexible schedule) MBA program

 - the 4-year campus-based cooperative JD/MBA program (which awards a Bachelor of Civil Law (BCL), a Juris Doctorate (JD), and a Master's of Business Administration (MBA).

-Students in the LSU Flores MBA Program can specialize in entrepreneurship, finance, human resource management, internal auditing, international business/emerging markets, marketing, supply chain management, systems audit, or create a customized curriculum.
+Students in the LSU Flores MBA Program can specialize in analytics, energy, finance, global entrepreneurship, healthcare management, human resource management, internal audit, management consulting, marketing analytics, sports business or create a customized curriculum.
 The joint JD/MBA is offered in conjunction with the Paul M. Hebert Law Center at LSU.